Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Methodology to Account for Neighborhood Characteristics

 We begin our linear regression modeling by noting that distribution of the total crime index created in Section~\ref{eda} across Philadelphia census blocks is quite skewed and contains some outlying values.
-In Figure S4 of our supplementary materials, we compare the distribution of the total crime index calculated over the in-session time window with the distribution of the logarithm of the total crime index.
-We see that the log scale for the total crime index is a better fit to the usual linear regression assumption of normally distributed errors.
+In Section 2 of our supplementary materials, we compare the distribution of the total crime index calculated over the in-session time window with the distribution of the logarithm of the total crime index and find that the log scale is a better fit to the standard linear regression assumption of normally distributed errors.

 We consider the following linear model for the logarithm of the total crime index $y_{i}$ in Philadelphia census block $i$:

 where $\epsilon_{i} \sim {\rm Normal}(0,\sigma^2)$ and $\X_i$ are the demographic, economic, land use, disorder and business characteristics of census block $i$ as outlined in Section~\ref{data}.
 Specifically, we included the following characteristics as potential predictors of crime: median household income, families in poverty, racial proportions, age brackets, land use proportions, distances to different business types, and indices for litter, 311 and code violations.